nonplayer/hammercrawl/hc_core_player.md

 These attacks never do damage, but can instead set up temporary advantages and disadvantages.
 Any character can attempt a tactical attack, although Thieves and Halflings have advantages to them. *After* rolling all of their attack dice during a melee action, a combatant can choose to declare one or more of their dice rolls (not necessarily hits!) as Tactical Attacks.
 The player must vividly describe the special maneuver they are attempting, and then declare if it is saved by Mind or Body.
 The save should be fairly obvious: if it's a feint or trick then it's saved by Mind, while shoves and trips and the like are saved by Body.

 The target must make the relevant Save.
+If the attacker was using a special **Tactical Weapon** (such as a bola, whip, blowgun, etc), they make this save with a disadvantage.

 If failed, the Hammersmith chooses one of the following based on the description and the beat of the moment:

 * The target suffers a disadvantage on their next action
 * The next action against the target gains an advantage